pguerin3/halmak4windows/README.md

 ## Installation

 This repository contains 2 Halmak layouts:
-- Halmak, which has the Halmak control character layout.
-- HalmakQ, which retains the Qwerty control character layout.
+- Halmak: has the base Halmak layout, but retains the Qwerty cntrl key layout.

-Halmak maps to the Halmak layout for both normal and control characters.
+- HalmakX: has the Halmak layout for the base and cntrl keys.
-This means undo (cntrl-z), cut (cntrl-x), copy (cntrl-c), and paste (cntrl-v) and the other control characters are in their Halmak positions on the keyboard.

-HalmakQ maps to the Halmak layout for normal characters, and the Qwerty layout for control characters.
+Halmak maps to the Halmak layout for normal characters, and the Qwerty layout for control characters.
 This means undo (cntrl-z), cut (cntrl-x), copy (cntrl-c), and paste (cntrl-v) and the other control characters are in their original Qwerty positions on the keyboard.

+HalmakX maps to the Halmak layout for both normal and control characters.
+This means undo (cntrl-z), cut (cntrl-x), copy (cntrl-c), and paste (cntrl-v) and the other control characters are in their new Halmak positions on the keyboard.

 Git clone this repository.

 Execute either or both of the following to install Halmak:
  - halmak/setup.exe
- - halmakQ/setup.exe
+ - halmakX/setup.exe

 ![](images/installation.jpg)